XJTU-XGU/RSDA/README.md

 ```

 # Contact
-For any problem, please do not hesitate to contact xianggu@stu.xjtu.edu.cn .
+For any problem, please do not hesitate to contact xianggu@stu.xjtu.edu.cn.